-I have taught photography for many years around the US and in Brazil, Canada, Cuba, and Dubai.
+I taught photography for many years around the US and in Brazil, Canada, Cuba, and Dubai.
 I am the author of two popular books on photographic lighting: Lighting for Digital Photography and Speedliter's Handbook.
 NOTE: We will not be using either of these books in this course.
 I mention them only as background.

-I rely heavily on Canvas for this course because I am an experienced online instructor.
-I originated the online photography courses for West Valley College (Silicon Valley) and Cuesta College (San Luis Obispo).
-I earned both of the certificates offered by the Online Education Initiative: the Certificate in Online Teaching & Design and the Advanced Certificate in Online Teaching Principles.
+I originated the online photography courses for West Valley College (Saratoga/Silicon Valley) and Cuesta College (San Luis Obispo).
+I earned both of the certificates offered by the Online Education Initiative: the Certificate in Online Teaching & Design and the Advanced Certificate in Online Teaching Principles and participated in the pilot of the Peer Online Course Review program at West Valley.